Russian information war against Ukraine

-The Russian information war against Ukraine was articulated by the Russian government as part of the Gerasimov doctrine.
-They believed that Western governments were instigating color revolutions in former Soviet states which posed a threat to Russia.

-The concept of informatsionnaya voyna (информационная война) encompasses various strategies, including cyberwarfare, often described as technical defenses against technical attacks in warfare.
-However, cyberwarfare is just one aspect of Russia's information war, which may include controlling undersea communications cables, shaping national narratives, manipulating the news cycle, and flooding the information space with Russian bots and trolls.
+The Russian information war against Ukraine refers to Russia weaponising information and communication in order to further its own ends in the context of the Russo-Ukrainian war.
+The concept of informatsionnaya voyna (информационная война) encompasses various strategies, including cyberwarfare, often described as technical defenses against technical attacks in warfare; however, cyberwarfare is just one aspect of Russia's information war, which may include shaping national narratives, manipulating the news cycle, and flooding the information space with Russian bots and trolls.
 The goal is to achieve strategic victory and exert reflexive control.

 These efforts were used as part of its disinformation in the Russian invasion of Ukraine.
 Due to effective censorship, most media outlets in Russia are government-controlled, allowing Kremlin messaging to successfully sway the citizens of the Russian Federation to support its approach in Ukraine.
 The Kremlin has denied waging war in Ukraine, claiming it only wants to protect Russian speakers against Ukrainian Nazis.
 This narrative has been reinforced by Russian television since 2014, giving it an advantage through repetition and familiarity.
 According to a poll, 58 percent of Russians approved of this perspective between 28 February and 3 March 2022.

 Background

 Doctrine

 Valery Gerasimov, chief of the General Staff of the Armed Forces of the Russian Federation, described a novel type of warfare that incorporates elements of propaganda, demoralization, distraction, and political posturing both in times of peace and war, and above all the importance of social media, beyond both cyberwarfare and information war as NATO understands them.
 He suggested a 4:1 ratio of nonmilitary to military measures.
 Nonmilitary tactics also come under the military in Russia, and although United States Marine Corps research suggests that the ratio is still largely aspirational, it indicates recognition of "the utility of nonmilitary measures in interstate confrontation, especially during what would be considered peacetime."
 The Russian Federation misinforms and misleads its citizens and the audience of its television channels in other countries – Channel One Russia and Russia-24, for example.